A few months ago I began working with a trusted coach on a new direction, my next act. I had two questions I wanted to explore.

 Mindfulness expert Jon Kabat Zinn says mindfulness is: “paying attention in a particular way: on purpose, in the present moment and non-judgmentally.”
 I have found that the best way to learn something new is to use the most straightforward language possible.
 And the simplest definition of mindfulness is noticing things.
 If you notice things, you are mindful.
 If you are not noticing, you are not mindful.
 Noticing is simply the heart of mindfulness.

-Mindfulness is simple but easy, not so much.
+Mindfulness is simple but not easy.
 As you focus on noticing, thoughts will arise as they always do for everyone.
 Without realizing it, your mind will wander and carry your noticing away to memories from the past or the promising events of the future.
 The practice of mindfulness is noticing the wandering mind and gently bringing it back.

 Meditation (your practice)

-I was a pathetic manager before I started my mindfulness practice.
+I was a pathetic manager before I started in a new direction of my mindfulness practice.
 Highly sensitive, a traumatic childhood, I took everything personally.
 As a beginner, you could say, my ambition exceeded my character.

 Early on, I interpreted people and added judgments and labels about them to my inner mental noise.
 I managed based on my own personal identity of each person, the world, according to me.
 I believed what I constructed was reality.
 After creating more problems and enduring prolonged suffering, I realized that I was leading based on my version of reality.

 The critical thing I learned early was to pause and listen to the voice in my head.
 I was not my thoughts.
 I grasped that I could hear the voice in my head, which meant I wasn’t the voice.
 I was listening to the voice.
 As I became still and listened more often, I noticed how listening changed my life.